ExpressionEngine/ExpressionEngine-User-Guide/source/security/captchas.rst

 ExpressionEngine supports what are known as "CAPTCHAs", or Completely Automated Public Turing tests to tell Computers and Humans Apart.
-A CAPTCHA is a computer-generated test that humans can pass but computer programs cannot.
-It's most commonly used to prevent automated Bots from spamming comments, or from signing up for web services.
-Yahoo, for example, uses a CAPTCHA when you sign up for an account.
+A CAPTCHA is a computer-generated test that humans can pass but that are computationally difficult for computers to do.

 So how does this work?
 An image is generated in real time for a user loading a web page.
 This image contains a word that the user must submit in a form.
-The concept is effective because automated scripts generally can't read images, only humans can.
-Of course there is optical recognition software that can be used to get around CAPTCHAs but this technology can easily be fooled by distorting the image.
+The concept is effective because computers are generally not very good at reading images, but it is something humans can do with little effort.

 In ExpressionEngine, CAPTCHAs can be used in several places: